 '80 Years ago' Part 2: Building an icon (or two)

-I normally post some inane rambling on a Wednesday but have been preoccupied with the events of 80 years ago and a flurry of social media activity from fellow modellers, historians and aviation enthusiasts.
-It sort of rekindled a basic interest from childhood.
+A flurry of social media activity from fellow modellers, historians and aviation enthusiasts. has rekindled a basic interest from childhood.

-So following on from last week's waffle #5 about the Battle of Britain Day and how that title and its legacy are part of a collective psyche, I have started on a modelling project to simultaneously build a 1/32nd scale Spitfire MkI and Hurricane MkI.
+Following on from the previous article about the Battle of Britain and how that title and its legacy are part of a collective psyche, I have started on a modelling project to simultaneously build a 1/32nd scale Spitfire MkI and Hurricane MkI.

-The kits are the curates egg Pacific Coast Models MkI metal wing and the Revell Spitfire MkIIa which will be hacked about a bit to resemble a MkI.
-Both decent products with their own set of foibles.
-Nothing's ever perfect eh?
+The kits are the curates egg Pacific Coast Models metal wing Hurricane MkI and the Revell Spitfire MkIIa which will be gently hacked about a bit to resemble a MkIa.
+Both are decent products with their own set of foibles.
+Is anything ever perfect in styrene-ville?

-As I've said before in my 'on the bench' He162 article, I'm a fugitive from the building process and enjoy the application of paint much more than the 'coercing two bits of styrene to join together and stay stuck' job. gaps, filler, scary canopy joins, no sir
+In model making terms, I am a fugitive from the terrors of the kit building process and enjoy the application of paint much more than the 'coercing two bits of styrene to join together and stay stuck' job.

 Why these two?